Orifice Gate vs. Roller Gate: What’s the Difference?

-While both gates are benefitted by their narrow profiles, the Orifice Gate can be a better option in applications where head space is limited.
+While both gates are benefited by their narrow profiles, the Orifice Gate can be a better option in applications where head space is limited.

 Both gates can be altered to match up with any shape of ductwork by fitting the inlet and/or outlet with square-to-round or round-to-square transition pieces or tube stubs.
 While this customization does add to a gate’s overall height, it allows the gate to be easily integrated within most new and pre-existing footprints.

 Because material characteristics can vary by application, it is best to consult with industry experts to determine which gate is most suitable for use in your specific application prior to making a final decision.
 Vortex’s technical application team has over 300 years of combined experience in dry bulk material handling to assist you.

 When directly comparing standard models of the Orifice Gate and the Roller Gate, in general, the Roller Gate is considered to be a “lower cost” valve.
 As implied above, this consideration must only be taken into account if stack-up height is available and conveyance type is agreeable to your application.

 Influencers of Cost:

 Several variables can influence the modifications necessary to construct a slide gate built for purpose.
 Among the most common variables are:

 Depending on handled material characteristics, Vortex utilizes special construction materials to build valves for their specific application.
 Such modifications are especially important for materials that are:

 Food grade (require no contamination & frequent wash-down)